jsb58p/blockchain-assignment3-biddinger/README.md

   The `onlyRole` modifier ensures that only authorized accounts can call these functions.

 ## b.
 Why batch airdrop saved (or didn’t save) gas in your data

-- The `airdrop.ts` script calls the single‑transaction `airdrop()` function to mint to multiple recipients.
+- The airdrop.ts script uses `writeContract` in a loop to send tokens to multiple recipients, calling the `transfer()` function for each one.
-- It then performs the same distribution using individual `transfer()` calls and compares the gas usage.
+  It compares this to sending individual transfers, where the same tokens are sent one by one, incurring higher gas costs.
-- Because `airdrop()` verifies the cap once and executes all mints in a single transaction, it avoids repeated base transaction costs and signature checks.
+  By batching the transfers in a single loop, the script saves gas by avoiding repeated transaction costs and signature checks.
-- The console output from `airdrop.ts` shows the total gas used by both approaches and prints the approximate percentage saved by the batch call.

 <br>